Whiplash Injury Lawyers in St. Petersburg

 Whiplash is a serious injury, often mocked by television shows and those who have never experienced the condition.
 In fact, whiplash is a serious injury and can cause intense pain for the sufferer.
 The medical terminology for this injury is cervical acceleration-deceleration.
-Injury occurs when the body is moving forward, causing the head and neck to be thrown back, then whipping forward.
+The injury occurs when the body is moving forward, causing the head and neck to be thrown back, then whipping forward.
 Hyperextension of the muscles will then result in pain and alignments problems with the neck and spine.
 It is a serious injury and should not be taken lightly.

-What Are Symptoms of Whiplash?
+What Are The Symptoms of Whiplash?

 The most commonly known symptom of whiplash is neck pain.
 But, unknown to most people, there are a variety of other symptoms of whiplash as well.
 Other symptoms can include:

 - Jaw pain

 Like other long-lasting chronic injuries, whiplash can lead to the development of psychological symptoms as well.
 Victims with constant whiplash pain are prone to depression, anger, anxiety, post-traumatic stress disorder, and insomnia.
 The combination of physical and psychological symptoms makes the injury even more burdensome.

 A medical physician must make a diagnosis of whiplash.
 Patients will undergo a thorough medical exam with x-rays.
 The physician will perform a range of motion test to evaluate pain levels.
 A victim must obtain a medical evaluation as soon as possible to prove the injury was caused by the vehicle accident.